xinyiyu/IBSEP/README.md

 This repository holds the code for the paper "A unified framework for cell-type-specific eQTLs prioritization by integrating bulk and scRNA-seq data".

 ## Description
 Traditional eQTL analyses using bulk RNA sequencing (bulk RNA-seq) provide tissue-level insights but suffer from signal loss and distortion due to unaddressed cellular heterogeneity.
 Recently, single-cell RNA sequencing (scRNA-seq) has provided higher resolution enabling cell-type-specific eQTL (ct-eQTL) analyses.
 However, these studies are limited by their smaller sample sizes and technical constraints.
 We present a novel statistical framework, IBSEP, which integrates bulk RNA-seq and scRNA-seq data for enhanced ct-eQTLs prioritization.
-Our method employs a Bayesian hierarchical model to combine summary statistics from both data types.
 IBSEP demonstrates superior performance in identifying ct-eQTLs and unveils new transcriptional regulatory mechanisms specific to cell types, offering deeper insights into the genetic basis of complex diseases at a cellular resolution.

 ## Installation